 Early Menopause With Romy London

 Menopause is a traditionally taboo subject.
-For many of us, it wasn't covered in sex education or PSE, so when we start getting symptoms, it's not our first thought when trying to figure out what's going on.
-Our lack of knowledge can impact accessing healthcare to support us - especially if experiencing early menopause.
+For many of us, it wasn't covered at all in sex education or PSE, so when we start getting perimenopause symptoms, it's not our first thought when trying to figure out what's going on.
+This lack of knowledge can impact accessing healthcare to support us - especially if experiencing early menopause.
 Sometimes known as premature ovarian failure, or primary ovarian insufficiency, it's when your periods stop before the age of 45.

 Hey, Romy!
 For HANX fans who haven’t met you yet, can you sum up what you do in five words?